Product Updates for May 2020

 In addition, the updates to the Mortgage Loan Servicing Policy Template and Regulation X Policy Template are in response to the CFPB’s Bulletin 2020-02 entitled “Handling of Information and Documents During Mortgage Servicing Transfers” dated 04/24/20 that outlined practices to provide mortgage servicers clarity, facilitate compliance, and prevent harm to consumers during the transfer of residential mortgages.

 As a reminder, the complete contents of the Mortgage Loan Servicing Policy Template are included as Topic 18 within the Regulation X Policy Template.
-In addition, the complete contents of the Risk Management of Foreclosure Policy Template are included as Topic 22 within the Mortgage Loan Policy Template.
+In addition, the complete contents of the Foreclosure Policy Template are included as Topic 22 within the Mortgage Loan Policy Template.

 The update to these products is in response to the Joint Release entitled “Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus” dated 04/07/20 that encourages financial institutions to work constructively with borrowers impacted by the Coronavirus Disease 2019 (referred to as COVID-19), provides additional information regarding loan modifications, and clarifies the interaction between the interagency statement and related relief provided by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).